DigitalPiranesi/IIIF-Manifest-Library/README.md

 | ```-c, --context```     | Change the IIIF context for the manifest. ```VERSION_NUMBER``` must be installed in the ```contexts``` directory. |
 | ```-h, --help```        | Display command line options, flags, and arguments.                                                               |
 | ```-v, --version```     | Display version information.                                                                                      |

+## Contributing

+### Notes on Libraries

+This software uses [NodeJS](https://www.nodejs.org) and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), both of which are free and open-source.
+While other languages may be used, it is suggested to at least be familiar with vanilla Javascript and Typescript, as well as the NodeJS built-in libraries.